 Her voice seemed to draw the boy out of his shock.
 "Where's Liam?" he asked shakily.
 "Have you done something with him?"

 Wonderful, Regina thought in irritation.
 (And all right, perhaps a little panic, too.)
 Just wonderful.

 The next time Emma Swan wanted magical help, she was on her own.
 Because now Regina was stuck with a pint-sized savior who clearly had an attitude problem and a terrified but pretending not to be pre-pirate.
 Neither one of them seemed to have any recollection of their adult lives, which meant they had no idea who Regina was.

 Or anyone else in Storybrooke.

 All right, she told herself, think.
-She didn't know what steps in the magical process Emma had taken, so she wasn't exactly sure how the memory extraction potion had turned into … well, this.
-It wasn't as if Regina could just ask her, either, because she was now a ten-year-old who clearly had no memory of what she'd been doing two minutes ago.
-From what little Regina knew of Emma's childhood, at this age, she wouldn't believe in magic and fairy tales anyway.
-And she couldn't simply reverse the magic if she didn't know what had been done in the first place and … gods, this was a nightmare.
+How the hell had the memory extraction potion had turned into … well, this?
+Asking Emma was a no-go because she was now a child who had no memory of what she'd been doing two minutes ago.
+(From what little Regina knew of Emma's childhood, she wouldn't believe in magic and fairy tales anyway at this age.)
+If Regina didn't know what had been done in the first place, she couldn't simply reverse the magic and … gods, this was a nightmare.

-Regina looked from little Emma, whose green eyes flashed in defiance as she crossed her arms over her chest, to little Killian, who just looked panicked.
+Regina glanced from little Emma, whose green eyes flashed in defiance as she crossed her arms protectively over her chest, to little Killian, who just looked panicked.
 How was she going to explain this to these children?

 Hell, never mind the children.
-How was she going to explain this to Snow and Charming?
+How was she going to explain this to Snow and David?